tenzir/tenzir/web/docs/get-started.md

 </details>

-Expressions combine rich-typed predicates with AND, OR, and NOT.
+The `where` operator takes an [expression](language/expressions.md) as argument, which combines rich-typed predicates with AND, OR, and NOT.
 Here's a more elaborate example:

 ```